-- 1. When a motion to refer to committee, to postpone to a day certain, or to postpone indefinitely has been decided, it must not be 39 again entertained on the same day. - When a question has been postponed indefinitely, it must not again be introduced during the session unless this Rule is suspended by a two-thirds vote. - 3.
-There must be no reconsideration of a vote on a motion to postpone indefinitely.
+1. When a motion to postpone indefinitely has been decided, it must not be again entertained on the same day.

+- When a proposal has been postponed indefinitely, it must not again be introduced during the session unless this Rule is suspended by a majority vote of the Senate. - 3.
+There must be no reconsideration or recission of a vote on a motion to postpone indefinitely.